All Episodes

 It's getting pretty intense.

-Now, some have expected or suspect this could result in some kind of widespread Arab Spring type type moment in the region.
+Now, some have expected or suspect this could result in some kind of widespread Arab Spring type moment in the region.

 I'm not entirely convinced.

-Others, Times of India argues this is a deep state coup.
+Others, Times of India argues, this is a deep state coup.

 Now, I don't know.

-I'm just some guy on the Internet reading the news and looking at pictures.
+I'm just some guy on the internet reading the news and looking at pictures.

 But I will say this.